rabbitmq/rabbitmq-website/site/tutorial-six-python.md

 >
 > Although RPC is a pretty common pattern in computing, it's often criticised.
 > The problems arise when a programmer is not aware
-> if a function call is local or if it's a slow RPC call.
+> whether a function call is local or if it's a slow RPC call.
 Confusions
-> like that result in unpredictable system and adds unnecessary
+> like that result in an unpredictable system and adds unnecessary
 > complexity to debugging.
 Instead of simplifying software, misused RPC
-> can effect in unmaintainable spaghetti code.
+> can result in unmaintainable spaghetti code.
 >
-> Bearing that in mind consider the following advices:
+> Bearing that in mind, consider the following advice:
 >
 >  * Make sure it's obvious which function call is local and which is remote.
 >  * Document your system.
 Make the dependencies between components clear.
 >  * Handle error cases.
-How the client should react when RPC server is down?
+How should the client react when the RPC server is
+>    down?
 >
 > When in doubt avoid RPC.
 If you can, you should use an asynchronous
-> pipeline - instead of RPC-like blocking, the results are asynchronously
+> pipeline - instead of RPC-like blocking, results are asynchronously
 > pushed to a next computation stage.

 ### Callback queue

 In general doing RPC over RabbitMQ is easy.
-A client sends a request message and a server replies with a response message.In order to receive a response we need to send a 'callback' queue address with the request, let's try it:
+A client sends a request message and a server replies with a response message.
+In order to receive a response we need to send a 'callback' queue address with the request.
+Let's try it:

     :::python
     result = channel.queue_declare(auto_delete=True)